 Pre-trial diversion is an excellent opportunity to avoid criminal conviction, and to address behaviors which led to criminal charges being brought in the first place.
 Upon successful completion of the program, participants may petition the court to have their records expunged-in the hopes of putting this negative part of their past behind them forever.

 Call Our Experienced Denton Texas Criminal Attorney Today

 At the Wheeler Law Office, lead attorney Alan Wheeler brings his experience in the D.A.’s office and his contacts as a former Denton County prosecutor to help clients facing criminal charges.
 If you’re a first offender facing criminal charges, contact our experienced Denton County criminal attorney right away to see if the Pre-Trial Diversion Program might be right for you.
 At the Wheeler Law Office, serving both Denton and Collin Counties, we offer a free, initial review of your case, answer your questions, and quote you a flat fee price, with payment plans affordable for any budget.
 Call us today at (940)-465-3178.
-We’re here to help you 24 hours a day, 7 days a week.
 Don’t wait to get the legal help you need-call the Wheeler Law Office today.